 - The temperature can be taken either in your mouth or the rectum (or even in the vagina).
 But you must take it always the same way throughout the menstrual cycle and preferably with the same thermometer.

 - Do not move, do not get out of bed, do not eat, drink, or smoke before you take your temperature.

 - Take your temperature at the same time each day (within 30-60 minutes is fine).

 - Have at least 3-4 hours of consecutive sleep when taking your temperature.

 - Write down the temperature after you have taken it.
-Do it immediately after reading it, otherwise you might forget the temperature later on.
-You can record your temperature on a paper chart or by using the BabyMed FertilChart online charting software.
+Do it immediately after reading it, otherwise, you might forget the temperature later on.
 Paper charts are usually included within the BBT thermometer package or available at your ob-gyn's office.

 - Calculate your coverline after you have detected ovulation.
-I had you until that last part, right?
 The coverline is a horizontal line drawn after ovulation to help differentiate temperatures before ovulation (low) and temperatures after ovulation (high).
 When your waking body temperature rises more than two-tenths of a degree higher than the previous six days, and it stays that way for at least two days, your coverline can be established.

 Sign up for babyMed Fertility University and receive regular emails about how to get pregnant faster and have a healthy pregnancy!